bdragon300/mongoengine-migrate/docs/overview.md

     isbn = fields.StringField()
 ```

-Then we make some changes:
+Then we made some changes:

 ```python
 from mongoengine import Document, fields